BMCC Spring 2018

 Unit Two: A Bunch of Awesome Poems

-NOTE: I strongly advise stapling each individual packet together, and keeping all the packets in the same folder and bringing that folder to every class during the Poetry Unit (i.e., you should have a total of seven different stapled packets).
+NOTE: I strongly advise stapling each individual packet together, keeping all the packets in the same folder, and bringing that folder to every class during the Poetry Unit (i.e., you should have a total of seven different stapled packets).
 The poems are harder to put back in the right order if they get out of order than the stories are, and there have been far too many problems in the past with people missing individual poems or having the wrong packet with them on specific days.
+And please keep bringing all the packets we have already discussed with you to class for the entire Poetry Unit, because we will frequently want to refer back to them and/or because we might not finish a packet on a given day and need to continue with it next time.

 --First-Generation Romanticism (1770s-1812ish)